 You can also reduce the cost of your rehab stay by selecting cheaper programs.
 For instance, some rehab facilities may be located in big cities with a higher cost of living and offer luxurious amenities.
 These programs are likely to be more costly, but one can find cheaper programs that offer more basic accommodations.

 If you are currently uninsured, you can take steps to find rehab insurance, even if you don’t have coverage available through an employer.
 For example, Medicaid provides health insurance coverage to low-income Americans.
 These services are administered at the state level, so the application for Medicaid occurs through a person’s state of residence.

 If you do not qualify for Medicaid, you may be able to purchase an affordable healthcare plan through the marketplace, under the Affordable Care Act.
 You can determine your eligibility for coverage and evaluate different plans online.

 Navigating the financial aspects of addiction treatment can be challenging, even with the resources available to you.

-If you still require assistance seeking drug addiction treatment without insurance, The Recovery Village Palm Beach is willing to work with you to help you access treatment.
+If you still require assistance seeking drug addiction treatment without insurance, The Recovery Village Palm Beach at Baptist Health is willing to work with you to help you access treatment.
 We can help you set up a self-payment plan or refer you to a rehab that can meet your needs.
 Reach out today; we are available 24 hours a day, seven days a week to take your phone call and help you start on the journey toward recovery.